-When it comes to Instagram scheduling, the mechanism is pretty much the same as the other services I already described.
-You download the app and get a reminder when your content is timed to be published.
+When it comes to Instagram scheduling, the mechanism is similar to the other services I already described.
+You download the app and connect your Instagram.

-Where Sprout goes further than some of the other platforms that I’ve outlined is in both its project management capabilities and its focus on helping you grow your accounts.
+Sprout goes further than the other platforms I’ve outlined in both its project management capabilities and its focus on helping you grow your accounts.

 Take, for example, the tasks tab.